-Before you begin this tutorial, complete the Extending a plug-in on page 319 tutorial.
+Before you begin this tutorial, complete the Extending an existing plug-in tutorial.

 This tutorial demonstrates how to create a brand new ZoweTM CLI plug-in that uses Zowe CLI Node.js programmatic APIs.

 At the end of this tutorial, you will have created a data set diff utility plug-in for Zowe CLI, from which you can pipe your plugin's output to a third-party utility for a side-by-side diff of data set member contents.